yapplabs/ember-wormhole/README.md

 ## And How?

-This component takes advantage of a private API of HTMLBars (we're hoping to craft a public API so we can be confident this library will continue to work in future versions of Ember).
-An Ember Component has a `_morph` property which its children are attached to.
+This component tracks its element's child nodes.
+When inserted into the DOM, it appends its child nodes to a destination element elsewhere.
+When removed from the DOM, it removes its child nodes, so as not to orphan them on the other side of the wormhole.
-In a typical component, `_morph` is the component's element, a `div` by default. ember-wormhole sets the component's `_morph` to an element that you point it at.
-As a result, the component's children are attached to that element in the DOM.
-That includes usages of `yield`, so blocks provided to `ember-wormhole` appear in another part of the DOM.

 Nothing else changes -- data binding  and action bubbling still flow according to the Ember component hierarchy.
+That includes usages of `yield`, so blocks provided to `ember-wormhole` simply appear in another part of the DOM.

 ## Show Me Some Code!